 10 Best Kid-Friendly Hikes on Oʻahu, Hawaiʻi

-Many of the hikes I talk about throughout my blog are great trails for adventurous adults, but I realize the need to highlight the best easy, kid-friendly trails on Oʻahu for anyone wanting to explore with young kids.
+That being said, many of the hikes that I talk about throughout my blog are great trails for adventurous adults, but in this article, I want to highlight some of the best easy, kid-friendly trails on Oʻahu for anyone interested in exploring the island with young kids.

 These are trails where the risk of exposure is minimal, and there’s always the easy option to turn around at any time because the distances are relatively short.

-All said, if you’d like to read more about any of the trails below, I’ve written detailed articles about each of them separately, so that you can have the best expectations before choosing your adventure.
+This is all to say that if you’d like to read more about any of the trails mentioned below, I’ve written detailed articles about each hike separately, so that you can have the best expectations before choosing your adventure!

 10 Best Kid-Friendly Hikes on Oʻahu